Hank-Kuo/go-kafka-example/README.md

 **Stress testing**
 stress testing for http `/users` api

-Using thread: 4, connect: 4 by wrk
+Using threads: 4, connection: 4 by wrk

 <pre>
 QPS      50%     75%     90%      99%